MickMacLean/mickmaclean.github.io/astro_1.md

 ### Data Reduction
 Images taken from telescopes need to be processed prior to analysis in order to calibrate and clean up intrinsic noise in the CCD.

+Standard data reduction procedure in optical wavelengths involves a process of bias subtraction, dark current subtraction, flatfielding.
+Alignment of images

 sorting files: hard-coded sorting methods were used, as this is the simplest method to organize the data
 <details>